csdms/babelizer/docs/source/example.rst

 Set up a conda environment
 --------------------------

-Start by setting up a :term:`conda environment` that includes a toolchain to build and install the model, as well as the *babelizer*.
+Start by setting up a :term:`conda environment` that includes the *babelizer*, as well as a toolchain to build and install the model.
 The necessary packages are listed in the conda environment file :download:`environment.yml`:

 .. include:: environment.yml
    :literal:

-Download :download:`this file <environment.yml>`
+:download:`Download <environment.yml>` this file
 and create the new environment with:

 .. code:: bash